 A business plan is a formal statement addressing a company’s purpose and goals, sales and marketing strategies, and financial background.
 This manuscript represents the infrastructure of any venture, so completing one is a critical task.

 On the upside, writing a business plan need not be complicated.
-The format is fairly standard, while free government and professional resources abound.
+The format is fairly standard, and free government and professional resources abound.

 The Business Plan – Step by Step